AbhisarAgarwal/TemperatureConverter/README.md

 # TemperatureConverter
-Made a Temperature Converter using HTML CSS and JAVASCRIPT where user can convert temperature in Celsius To Farhenheit and Farhenheit To Celsius
+Made a Temperature Converter using HTML CSS and JAVASCRIPT where User can convert Temperature in Celsius To Farhenheit and temperature in Farhenheit To Celsius